-- 1. Access the appeal request form at www.nicc.edu/appeal - 2.
-A student may appeal the suspension on the basis of: injury or illness of the student, the death of a relative or other special circumstances.
+2. A student may appeal on the basis of: injury or illness of the student, the death of a relative or other extenuating circumstances.
 The appeal must first explain why the student failed to make satisfactory progress and secondly what has changed in the student's situation that would now allow the student to make satisfactory progress at the next evaluation.
-Students will be required to provide documentation that supports the special circumstances.
-If documentation cannot be provided the student will need to explain why. - 3.
-The appeal is reviewed by a committee and their decision is final and cannot be appealed.
+Students are recommended to provide documentation that supports the extenuating circumstances.
+If documentation cannot be provided the student will need to explain why.

+3. The appeal is reviewed by a committee and their decision is final and cannot be appealed.
 Students will be notified of the appeal decision via their NICC email.
-The three potential outcomes include: - Approved for Financial Aid Probation - Approved for Financial Aid Academic Plan - · Denied appeal
+The three potential outcomes include:

+- Approved for Financial Aid Probation

+- Approved for Financial Aid Academic Plan

+- Denied appeal

-Note: Appeals submitted after day five of the semester start date, will not be reviewed for that semester.
+Note: Appeals submitted after day five of the semester start date, are not allowed for that semester unless circumstances beyond the student's control prevented them from submitting on time.
 Second and subsequent appeals require new circumstances.